 Property taxes are based on the value placed of real property.
 These taxes are collected on an annual basis beginning November 1st for the tax year January through December.
 To ensure an accountable system of checks and balances there are three steps to the property tax process with each carried out by separate entities:

-1. The Board of County Commissioners, School Board, City Commissioners and other levying bodies set the millage rates.
+- The Board of County Commissioners, School Board, City Commissioners and other levying bodies set the millage rates.
 Non-ad valorem assessments, such as streetlight, sewage, and road improvements, are levied on a unit basis, rather than on the value of the property.

-2. The County Property Appraiser establishes the value of the property and approves exemptions, including Homestead.
+- The County Property Appraiser establishes the value of the property and approves exemptions, including Homestead.
 Based on the values and exemptions assessed, the Property Appraiser certifies the Tax Roll to the Tax Collector’s Office.

-3. The Tax Collector is then responsible for mailing the tax bills, collecting the taxes and then distributing the funds to 63 different taxing authorities.
+- The Tax Collector is then responsible for mailing the tax bills, collecting the taxes and then distributing the funds to 63 different taxing authorities.
 The Tax Collector also performs tax certificate sales for unpaid taxes and collects tangible personal property taxes in addition to returning any unused fees to the taxing authorities.

+It is the responsibility of each taxpayer to see that the taxes are paid.
 In cases where the property owner pays through an escrow account, the mortgage company, meeting criteria established by the Tax Collector, may request to be sent the tax bill directly.
 In this case, the owner will receive a copy of the Property Tax Bill that states, “YOUR BILL HAS BEEN REQUESTED BY” your mortgage company for direct payment to the County Tax Collector’s Office using the escrow they collect through the mortgage payment on your behalf.

 There you have it!
 A bit more information on how property taxes are assessed, collected and processed.
 It is important that each November you keep an eye out for the property tax bill and if for some reason you do not receive it, please contact our office and we can assist you with obtaining a copy and even handling the payment for you should you like.
 Most of the tax collector’s offices now allow you to pay the tax bill online for those owners not local to Central Florida as well as via phone or check.
 Moreover, it is important that your most current mailing address is on file with the appropriate county property appraiser’s office to ensure you receive the tax bill and any other notices as the tax collector’s office pulls mailing address information directly from the property appraiser.
 Again, if you have any questions or concerns regarding property taxes, please contact our office and we are happy to assist you.